-One of my greatest warm weather joys is cooking an enormous Paella over an open fire for a large group.
+Ahh, the joy of cooking an enormous Paella over an open fire for a large group.
 It brings back memories of the short times I lived in Spain while growing up.
-On one specific weekend, my family took a road trip out to the rustic farmhouse of some family friends in the dry Spanish countryside.
-When we arrived at the property there was a stout old man standing outside, roughly shoveling heaps of shrimp and vegetables into a massive pan over an open fire.
-I had never seen anyone cook that way before.
+One weekend, my family took a road trip out to the farmhouse of some family friends in the dry Spanish countryside near Pamplona.
+When we arrived there was a stout old man standing over a fire, roughly shoveling heaps of shrimp and vegetables the massive pan on top.
 I watched all the ingredients simmer while the aroma of the saffron tied everything together.
 I must have blacked out the wait because my memory cuts to sitting at the long indoor table, cheerfully cramped with about fifteen other people, all staring at the delicious heap of yellow rice topped with whole shrimp and mussels.
-Fortunately, I had learned to correctly peel the head and skin off a whole shrimp earlier that year, so there was nothing slowing me down.
-After eating to complete exhaustion my sisters and I climbed up into the large farmhouse attic where we each took our place on one of many guest beds.
+I had learned to correctly peel the head and skin off a whole shrimp earlier that year, so there was nothing slowing me down.
+After eating to exhaustion my sisters and I climbed up into the large farmhouse attic where we each took our place on one of many guest beds.
 An old woman who lived there came upstairs and covered each of our bellies with warm blankets to help digestion.
-After a long nap, I went outside and found my place on a hammock where I swung in complete bliss.
+After a long nap, I went outside and found my place on a hammock where I swung blissfully.

 A couple of weeks ago I had the pleasure of putting on my best re-enactment of that cooking performance for about twenty friends here in Beacon.
 My research tells me that original Paella was made from rabbit so I made sure to use one whole rabbit along with a whole chicken.
 I cheated a little by cooking with an outdoor gas burner—mainly because I have not yet set up a fire area in the backyard of my new house.
 I must say that cooking this way is far easier but less thrilling—thrill being the more important factor.
 Nevertheless, this was one of the best Paellas I have ever cooked and the guests seemed to like it too!